NovembreLab/feems/README.md

 brew install geos
 ```

-If you are on a *nix machine, you can install dependencies using:
+If you are on a *nix or Mac machine, you can install dependencies using:

 ```bash
 conda install -c conda-forge scikit-sparse suitesparse